-WCPL has a legal responsibility to control Noxious Weeds under the Noxious Weeds Act 1993.
-Any noxious weeds identified will be prioritised for treatment during the next round of weed treatment.
+WCPL has a legal responsibility to control Noxious Weeds under the Biosecurity Act 2015 and the NSW Biosecurity Regulation 2017.
+Noxious weeds identified will be prioritised for treatment during the next round of weed treatment.
 WCPL's weed management program is summarised in Table 17.